Haree78/Pilot-Quirks/PermanentEvasion/readme.txt

 - If you succeed to keep to your permanent pip you will see "EVASION KEPT"
 - You can set a minimum amout of damage received for stripping a pip after getting hit.
 That should mitigate the missile volley effect:
 		"MinDamageForEvasionStrip": 25
+- Added back donZappo Semi-Permanent Evasion pips retain system based on Mech speed.
+To enable it put "UseMovement" to true.
+The default settings are the following:

+Move 210 - 5 Permanent Evasion
+Move 190 - 4 Permanent Evasion
+Move 165 - 4 Permanent Evasion
+Move 140 - 4 Permanent Evasion
+Move 120 - 3 Permanent Evasion
+Move 95 - 2 Permanent Evasion

+- You can now give a bonus permanent pip for jumping, can optionnaly be linked to AcePilot.
+Default value is:
+		"JumpBonusPip": 1
+		"LinkedToAcePilot": true

 I hope this is clear enough.